-Mill closures have taken place across Lancashire, but the cost savings did little to improve the industry’s profits.
+Mill closures have taken place across Lancashire, but the cost savings did little to improve the industry’s buy tramadol.
 Lancashire was still unable to compete with foreign competition.

 During the 1960s and ’70s, mills were closed across Lancashire with a speed of nearly a week.

 In the 1980s the textile industry of the North West had all but disappeared.
 Only the empty factories and northern towns that sprang up as a result was left – a relic from an industry that was once the pride of Britain.